-The focus of the first three is on incomes, while the remaining three are more direct measures of the material living standards people can achieve.
-This recognises that the same level of income can produce different living standards, depending on factors such as people's coping skills, their health status and the assets they own.
+The first three indicators focus on incomes, while the remaining three are more direct measures of the material living standards people can achieve.
+This recognises that the same level of income can produce different living standards, depending on factors such as people's coping skills, their health and the assets they own.

 Market income per person gives an indication of the average level of income and therefore the overall material quality of life available to New Zealanders.
-This is an internationally recognised measure, allowing comparisons between New Zealand and other nations.
-An estimate of the economic value of unpaid work is also provided.
+This is an internationally-recognised measure, allowing comparisons between New Zealand and other countries.
+We also provide an estimate of the economic value of unpaid work.